 When was the last time you sat down to read a book that taught you something about the beauty and glory of Christ?
 What about a biography of a Christian from church history whose life we still talk about today?
 Have you read a book in the last year that gives you a deeper understanding of and love for God’s Word?
 Reading is something we all do everyday.
 However, in our day of social media overload, most of that reading is limited to snippets of information.
 Many Americans, and many in the church, have lost the discipline required to sit down and engage with the written text of a book.

-As we look ahead to 2017 I would like to invite you to join me in a reading challenge.
+As we look ahead to 2017 we would like to invite you to join us in a reading challenge.
 The Apostle Paul exhorted the church in Rome to “not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”
 One way we can renew our minds is by reading theologically rich Christian literature.
 “Theologically rich” does not have to mean 600 pages of 17th century language (though it can).
 It can be as simple as many of the books you will see listed below.
-I’ve chosen books that I believe will encourage you in your walk with Christ and also challenge you to think deeper about the glorious gospel we hold fast.
-As we read together I believe it will help foster rich fellowship as we converse about these books and encourage one another with what we are learning.
+We’ve chosen books that we believe will encourage you in your walk with Christ and also challenge you to think deeper about the glorious gospel we hold fast.
+As we read together we believe it will help foster rich fellowship as we converse about these books and encourage one another with what we are learning.

 You can find all of these books at Amazon (among other places).